sebi1412/esphome-ferraris-meter/README.md

 The sensitivity of the potentiometer must then be adjusted using a screwdriver, the two green LEDs on the back of the sensor help with this.
 The right-hand LED lights up continuously when the sensor is supplied with power.
 The left-hand LED lights up as long as no “obstacle” has been detected and goes out when the reflection has been interrupted.
 The latter is the state when the mark on the Ferraris electricity meter's turntable moves in front of the sensor.
 The sensitivity of the sensor should therefore be set so that the left-hand LED just lights up when the marker is not in the range of the infrared transmitter/receiver pair and goes out as soon as the marker moves in front of it.
 This is only a very small range and it can be a little difficult to find this setting.
 To further assist with this process, the [calibration mode](#calibration-mode) can be enabled in the Ferraris Meter firmware, see further down for details.

+> [!TIP]
+> In case you are unable to find an appropriate and working sensitivity of the sensor, you can alternatively use the analog output of the infrared sensor, see next section.

 On the software side, the pin which is connected to the digital output of the TCRT5000 module has to be configured for the Ferraris component in the YAML configuration file:
 ```yaml
 ferraris: